The Midnight Special (TV series)

 The Midnight Special is an American late-night musical variety series originally broadcast on NBC from 1972 to 1981, created and produced by Burt Sugarman.
-It premiered as a TV special on August 19, 1972, and then began its run as a regular series from February 3, 1973, to March 27, 1981.
+It premiered as a TV special on August 19, 1972, hosted by John Denver and then began its run as a regular series from February 3, 1973, to March 27, 1981.
 The 90-minute program aired on Saturday mornings at 1 a.m.
 ET/PT after the Friday night edition of The Tonight Show Starring Johnny Carson.

 Like its syndicated late-night cousin Don Kirshner's Rock Concert, the show typically featured guest hosts, except for a period from July 1975 through March 1976 when singer Helen Reddy served as the regular host.
 Wolfman Jack served as the announcer and frequent guest host.
 The program's theme song, a traditional folk song called "Midnight Special", was performed by Johnny Rivers.

 Format

 The Midnight Special featured a collection of live performances, spanning the breadth of popular music of the 1970s, including pop, rock, folk, soul, dance (disco) and nostalgia/oldies acts along with stand-up comedy routines and sketch comedy troupes.
 Each new episode would be hosted, usually, by one of the artists performing during that program.